top of page

 1. Financial Strain & Gift Pressure

-Parents feel responsible for creating holiday joy — often through spending.
+Parents often feel responsible for creating holiday joy through spending.
 Financial anxiety activates survival pathways in the brain, intensifying urgency and fear.

 2. Family Dynamics & Unresolved Conflict